verbb/formie/docs/fields/address.md

 IP-based country preselect uses `actions/formie/address/country-from-ip`, which returns `{ countryCode, countryName }` when a supported geo header is present on the request.

-## Theme config
+## Theme Config

 The Address field can be targeted with the `address` theme config key.

-See [Address Field theme config](/theming/theme-config#address-field) for the full list of field-specific theme tags.
+See [Address Field theme config](/reference/theme-tag-reference#address-field) for the full list of field-specific theme tags.

 ```twig
 {{ craft.formie.renderForm('contactForm', {